emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Streams load very fast. ✔️
 1. Content is 1080p, but it can't be lowered. ⚠️
-1. Find streams consistently for both new and old content. ✔️
+1. Finds streams consistently for both new and old content. ✔️
 1. They have 5 sources, and main player never fails. ✔️
 1. Site does not have auto-next. ❌
 1. Site is simple but very clean. ✔️